-Post-Fire Activities Suppression Repair Emergency Stabilization Rehabilitation Restoration Red Book Objective: Repair suppression damages Protect life and property Repair damages Long Term Ecosystem Restoration Damage due to: Suppression activities Post-fire events Fire Fire Urgency: 1-12 months 1-12 months, up to 18 months in special circumstances 1-5 years 5 + years Responsibility Agency Administrator Agency Administrator Agency Administrator Agency Administrator Funding type: Suppression (fire) Emergency Stabilization Rehabilitation Regular program References Master Fire Agreement - BLM xxxx Funding LF2000000 LFSPXXXX0000 LF2200000 LFESXXXX0000 LF3200000 LFBRXXXX0000 L1XXX LXSIXX0000 Source Year Ask FMO or Incident Business Check with Budget Check with Budget Check with Budget Overtime Pay Code 113 113 until plan approved (LF200000) 110 once a plan is approved (LF2200000) 110 110 Time Documentation OF-288 or CTR OF-288 or CTR Overtime (OT) - T&A System request or written OT authorization filed in employee's time file.
+Post-Fire Activities Suppression Repair Emergency Stabilization/BAER Rehabilitation Restoration JOK Objective: Repairs damages from suppression actions Protect life and property Repair damages caused by the fire Long Term Ecosystem Restoration ă Damage due to: Suppression activities Post-fire events Fire Fire Neu Door Urgency: 1-12 months 1-12 months, up to 18 months in special circumstances 1-5 years 5 + years Responsibility Agency Administrator Agency Administrator Agency Administrator Agency Administrator Funding type: Suppression (fire) Emergency Stabilization Rehabilitation Regular program References Master Fire Agreement icc/logistics/references/Into Funding LF2500000 LFSPXXXX0000 LF2520000 LFESXXXX0000 LF3200000 LFBRXXXX0000 LF1000000 LXSIXXXX0000 Source Year Ask FMO or Incident Business Check with Budget Check with Budget Check with Budget Overtime Pay Code 110 FLSA 113 -Non FLSA 110 FLSA/113 Non FLSA until plan approved (LF2500000) 110 FLSA/Non FLSA once a plan is approved (LF2520000) 110 FLSA and Non FLSA 110 FLSA and Non FLSA Time Documentation OF-288 or CTR OF-288 or CTR Overtime (OT) - T&A System request or written OT authorization filed in employee's time file.
 Overtime (OT) - T&A System request or written OT authorization filed in employee's time file.
 Overtime (OT) - T&A System request or written OT authorization filed in employee's time file.
 Utilize IROC for equipment, supplies, overhead, crews, aircraft Yes - this is typically part of the IMT actions Yes - possibly needed for events of regional/national significance, and human health or safety are at stake.
-Generally including members of the DOI National BAER teams No - an approved plan is in place - same forms are utilized for damages and claims associated with fire suppression actions (e.g. damages should be documented on an OF-289) No - an approved plan is in place - same forms are utilized for damages and claims associated with fire suppression actions (e.g. damages should be documented on an OF-289) Keep IROC open until project complete No - an approved plan is in place No - an approved plan is in place No - an approved plan is in place No - an approved plan is in place NFES Cache Items Orders will be placed with credit card or purchase order Orders will be placed with credit card or purchase order Orders will be placed with credit card or purchase order Orders will be placed with credit card or purchase order Acquisitions Non-Competitive Potential for both Non- Competitive and Competitive Competitive Competitive VIPR and EERA Agreements Yes Possibly No No Agreement Required No - Master Agreement authorizes No - Master Agreement authorizes Yes, Wyden Act authorizes reference guide Yes, Wyden Act authorizes reference guide
+Generally including members of the DOI National BAER teams No - an approved plan is in place - same forms are utilized for damages and claims associated with fire suppression actions (e.g., damages should be documented on an OF-289) No - an approved plan is in place - same forms are utilized for damages and claims associated with fire suppression actions (e.g., damages should be documented on an OF-289) Keep IROC open until project complete Yes - part of suppression responsibilities for the incident No - not once an approved plan is in place No - an approved plan is in place No - an approved plan is in place NFES Cache Items Orders will be placed to the cache through IROC Orders will be placed to the cache through IROC or with credit card/purchase order Orders will be placed with credit card or purchase order Orders will be placed with credit card or purchase order Acquisitions Non-Competitive Potential for both Non- Competitive and Competitive Competitive Competitive VIPR and EERA Agreements Yes Possibly No No